prometheus-community/elasticsearch_exporter/README.md

 `elasticsearch_exporter` is maintained by the nice folks from [JustWatch](https://www.justwatch.com/) and licensed under the terms of the Apache license.

-This package was originally created and mainted by [Eric Richardson](https://github.com/ewr), who transferred this repository to us in January 2017.
+This package was originally created and maintained by [Eric Richardson](https://github.com/ewr), who transferred this repository to us in January 2017.

 Maintainers of this repository: